Alice, steampunk and a false name: enigma of an American jailed in North Korea

 "He was just a mysterious character.
 He said nothing unless I asked questions," said Hur Sung-doh, who organised the weekly group debate.

-One of the last outposts of the Cold War, North Korea is open to but suspicious of Western visitors and any out-of-the-ordinary behavior by tourists is quickly investigated.
+One of the last outposts of the Cold War, North Korea is open to but suspicious of Western visitors and any out-of-the-ordinary behaviour by tourists is quickly investigated.

 The U.S. government advises its citizens against travel to North Korea.

-U.S. missionary Kenneth Bae is serving a hard labor sentence in North Korea after being convicted of crimes against the state.
-Another American, Jeffrey Fowle, was arrested for leaving a Bible in the toilet of a sailor's club in Pyongyang, and is currently awaiting trial.
+U.S. missionary Kenneth Bae is serving a hard labour sentence in North Korea after being convicted of crimes against the state.
+Another American, Jeffrey Fowle, was arrested for leaving a Bible in the toilet of a sailor's club in the northeastern port city of Chongjin, and is currently awaiting trial.

 On Tuesday, South Korean marines arrested an American man who had been swimming in a river that flows towards North Korea and said he had been trying to go to the North to meet its leader, Kim Jong Un, Korean media reported.

-Miller exhibited some unusual behavior in Seoul, but nothing linked to North Korea, his acquaintances said.
+Miller exhibited some unusual behaviour in Seoul, but nothing linked to North Korea, his acquaintances said.

 To Hur, the English-language teacher, he wrote in 2012 in response to an advertisement: "My name is Preston and I have been in Seoul for about 6 months.
 I am a student from London and saw (your) post."